franalba-dev/franalba-dev/README.md

 - 📍 I live in Catalonia, **Spain**.
 - 🤔 I mostly enjoy my free time programming my **own projects** and playing **video games** with my friends.
 - 💬 If you have any questions, **just ask me**.
+- ⚠️ As a student, I'm still learning many of the skills listed below.
+I'm using these projects as a way to improve and gain experience, so I may not yet be at an advanced level in all of them.
 <!-- - 📝 Sometimes I write articles on **[My website](https://)** -->